MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/qr-code-tracking-unity.md

 # QR codes in Unity

+HoloLens 2 headsets can track and detect QR codes that can be used to provide holograms and other AR features.
+This article guides you through everything you need to know to start using QR codes in your Unity app, including:

-This article walks you through adding QR code detection to your Unity app, describes the important components and concepts you need to use, provides tutorials covering common QR code usage, as well as information about the [AR Marker sample scenario](https://github.com/microsoft/OpenXR-Unity-MixedReality-Samples/tree/main/SampleScenarios/Scenarios/MarkerSample/Scripts) that demonstrates of a QR code-enabled scene and example scripts.
+* Adding QR code detection to your Unity app.
+* Understanding important concepts and Unity components you need to use.
+* Provides tutorials that cover common QR code usage.
+* Introduces the [AR Marker sample scenario](https://github.com/microsoft/OpenXR-Unity-MixedReality-Samples/tree/main/SampleScenarios/Scenarios/MarkerSample/Scripts) that demonstrates of a QR code-enabled scene and example scripts.

 Before continuing with this article, we recommend going through the [QR codes overview](../advanced-concepts/qr-code-tracking-overview.md).

-HoloLens 2 headsets can track and detect QR codes that can be used to provide holograms and other AR features.
-This topic walks you through everything you need to know to start using QR codes in your Unity app.

 ![Tracked QR Code](images/QR-Code-Tracking.png)